iskandarzulkarnaien/learningresources/contents/revisionControl/bestPracticesGit.md

 # acts like git stash pop, but keeps a copy of the stash in the current stash stack
 git stash apply

+# removes the latest stash from the stash stack
+git stash drop

 # list all stashes in the stack
 git stash list
 ```